 An individualized treatment plan is developed for each client.
 The goal is to help the client develop skills to live in their community with as much independence as possible.

-- Clients must have an intellectual disability.
+- Clients must have an intellectual disability and co-occurring mental health or behavior disorder.

 - Clients must need help learning skills key to daily living.